tars/tars/docs/en/images-processing.md

 Attention, $png-image-name is a **var**, that has the same name as the icon, which you'd like to use (without extension).

-`bg` mixin will include background into the css, picture size, background-size and sets positioning inside png-sprite.
+`bg` mixin will include background into the CSS, picture size, background-size and sets positioning inside png-sprite.
 It is not necessary to add nothing more, mixin will set media expression for screens with different dppx.

 ## Separate images

 Working with separate images is very simple.
 Separate images are divided into several categories.
 Depending on the category images are placed in different locations.

-Builder supports images of any type, but only SVG, PNG, JPG and GIF will be exposed to minification. !All described below is only a recommendation, you can organize the images so as you wish!
+Builder supports images of any type, but only SVG, PNG, JPG will be exposed to minification. !All described below is only a recommendation, you can organize the images so as you wish!

 ### Images for module